0xPB/RI-2A-Slime-Messaging/old/README.md

 ### 6. 🔄 Additional Makefile Commands

 - `make all`
-  Compiles the client, server, documentation, and creates the `server` directory in `src`.
+  Compiles the client, server and documentation.

 - `make clean`
-  Removes all compiled binaries, documentation, and the `server` directory.
+  Removes all compiled binaries and documentation.

 - `make docs`
-  Generates the documentation with Doxygen.
+  Generate the documentation with Doxygen.

-- `make server_dir`
-  Creates the `server` directory in `src`.

 ## 📝 Commands